smatDnepr/SVGSpriteViewerGenerator/README.md

 ## Features

 Fast generation of svg symbol sprite from a group of svg files.
 The sprite will be created in the same folder as the svg files.
 The ID for each symbol fit to the name of the file from which it was generated.
 For example, if the file name is "ico-email.svg", then symbol id="ico-email".

-Optionally, you can view the sprite and copy the icon identifier.
+In version 2.0 added the ability to view the sprite and copy the icon identifier.

 You can use it like this:

 ```
 <svg class="ico">
     <use xlink:href="/images/_sprite.svg#ico-email"></use>
 </svg>
 ```

 ## Screenshots

+### Generator:

 ![Screenshot](https://raw.githubusercontent.com/smatDnepr/SVG-Sprite-Generator/master/images/capture.gif)

+### Viewer:

 ![Screenshot](https://raw.githubusercontent.com/smatDnepr/SVG-Sprite-Generator/master/images/capture-viewer-loop.gif)

 ## Extension Settings

 In settings you can:

-* set output file name
+-   set output file name
-* set maximum compression for output file
+-   set maximum compression for output file

 ![Image](https://raw.githubusercontent.com/smatDnepr/SVG-Sprite-Generator/master/images/feature-3.png)

 ## Recommendation

-For compatibility with old browsers it is recommended to include svg4everybody
+For compatibility with old browsers it is recommended to include svg4everybody https://github.com/jonathantneal/svg4everybody
-https://github.com/jonathantneal/svg4everybody